-Note 8.
+Note 10.
 CONCENTRATION OF CREDIT RISK

 CASA maintains its cash at various institutions insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per depositor at each financial institution.
-At June 30, 2019, CASA's uninsured cash balance at one financial institution totaled \$387,366.
+At June 30, 2021, CASA's uninsured cash balance at one financial institution totaled \$3,119,207.

-Note 9.
+Note 11.
 OPERATING LEASE COMMITMENTS

-CASA has operating lease agreements for various office spaces in Laconia, Dover Claremont, Berlin and Keene, New Hampshire.
-These lease agreements require monthly rental payments ranging from approximately \$400 to \$1,000 and expire between August 2019 and April 2023.
+CASA has operating lease agreements for various office space in Laconia, Dover Claremont, Berlin and Keene, New Hampshire.
+These lease agreements require monthly rental payments ranging from approximately \$400 to \$1,900 and expire between November 2021 and October 2025.

 There is currently no rent requirement other than utilities for CASA's Colebrook office.
-There was no rent requirement for CASA's Berlin office through December 2018.
-The estimated fair values of the monthly rental for these spaces are \$7,800 and \$3,300, respectively.
+The estimated fair value of the monthly rental for this space was \$7,800.